 Alex removes a Goggly Gogol cassette and replaces it with the Beethoven.

 In shot 100 Alex had already removed the cassette in the player, yet here he is removing it again.

 Gogol was mentioned in the novel, just once, at the record store.
 Was Burgess making an allusion to Nikolai Gogol and Dead Souls?
 I can't see anything to indicate that.
 Kubrick found the name useful enough to keep and used it both here and at the record store.
-As goggle is to stare with wide, bulging eyes, my mind returns to Alexander goggling the rape of his wife, this accented by the camera, and leaps forward to Alex's eyes pinned open so that he is unable to close them during the brainwashing that would purport to make him a nonthreatening human fit for return to civilization.
+As goggle is to stare with wide, bulging eyes, my mind returns to Alexander goggling the rape of his wife, and then I leap forward to thinking of Alex's eyes pinned open so that he is unable to close them during the brainwashing that would purport to make him a nonthreatening human fit for return to civilization.

 104 MS Alex, from the rear, seated before his mirror and sound system at the edge of the bed.
 (18:42)

 Alex cuts on the music and looks at himself in the mirror with a self-satisfied expression.